galatajs/.github/profile/README.md

 - Store Package
 - Logger Package
 - Security Package
-- Npx CLI Package (for Framework Pacakge Management)
+- Npx CLI Package (for Framework Package Management)
 - SSR Package for Vite

 ### Packages that are not decided to be developed but are being considered